hriday-sehgal/MedRegistry/README.md

 - **HIPAA-Conscious Design**: Built with healthcare privacy principles in mind
 - **Secure by Default**: No authentication needed as data is local only

+## Development Documentation

+For a detailed breakdown of features implemented in this project, please refer to the [Commit_Documentation.md](./Commit_Documentation.md) file.
+This document provides a chronological history of feature development and improvements, formatted as a commit history.

 ## Copyright Disclaimer

 Copyright © 2025 Hriday Sehgal.
 All rights reserved.

 This project and its source code are the proprietary intellectual property of Hriday Sehgal.
 Unauthorized copying, modification, distribution, or reproduction in any form without explicit permission is strictly prohibited.

 ## Contact

 For inquiries or collaborations, reach out via:

 - **Email**: hriday.career@gmail.com